Time to re-visit leveraging

 I would like to share with you some of the reasons why thinking with the head instead of the heart may lead you to the conclusion that today may be one of the best times to leverage.

-- In order to boost the economy and prevent recession, the governments are dedicated to a monetary policy of lower interest rates.
-Lower interest rates means that your interest costs are lower in a leveraging program.
-Remember the key to making money through leveraging is that your after tax return on the investment must exceed the after tax cost of the interest.
+- In order to boost the economy and prevent a recession, governments are dedicated to the monetary policy of lower interest rates.
+Lower interest rates mean that your interest costs are lower in a leveraging program.
+Remember the key to making money through leveraging is that your after-tax return on the investment must exceed the after-tax cost of the interest.